OpenZeppelin/defender-templates/defender/gasless-nft-minting/README.md

 ## Tests

-Check that contract can mint with both standard and gasless transactions
+Check that the contract can mint with both standard and gasless transactions
 - `yarn test tests/nftContract.test.js`
 Check that the configured Defender Relay can sign and verify meta transactions
 - `yarn test tests/eip712sig.online.test.js`